 3. Daily Oil Pulling

 Oil pulling is an ancient Ayurvedic remedy that uses natural oils to clean and detoxify teeth and gums.
-It is reputed to have the added effect of whitening teeth naturally (although, now that coffee is back in my life I haven’t noticed this as a personal benefit!)
+It is reputed to have the added effect of whitening teeth naturally (although, since coffee made her grand entrance back into my life I haven’t noticed this as a personal benefit!)

 The concept is really simple.
 You swish a couple of teaspoons of oil in your mouth for about 20 minutes.
 You then spit it out and rinse thoroughly.

 Traditionally, in India, oil pullers used virgin sesame oil.
 I use raw coconut oil because it has antimicrobial, anti-inflammatory, and enzymatic properties.

 There is mounting evidence that oil pulling is beneficial in improving gum health and removing harmful bacteria.
 But, it is so much more than that, too.
 Research now tells us that the health of your mouth is critical to the health of your whole body.
 This is quite logical when you consider that digestion begins in the mouth.
 An unhealthy oral cavity increases our risk of developing chronic disease, heart disease, cancer and neurological illness like Alzheimer’s.